doitintl/QuickQuickstarts/README.md

 ## Minimal

-The script should be minimal: We are not trying off all aspects of each technology, just climbing up to the first level where something works.
+The script should be minimal: We are not trying off all aspects of each platform, just climbing up to the first level where something works.

 ## Complete